-Commercially, Black Celebration wasn’t as much of a success than Some Great Reward, as despite being their best charted record ever in Europe and the UK, it failed to match the previous records success in the US.
+Commercially, Black Celebration wasn’t as much of a success as Some Great Reward, as despite being their best-charted record ever in Europe and the UK, it failed to match the success of the previous record in the US.

 “A Question of Lust”